AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tr>
 <td>
 <p>Experience Decisioning simplifies personalization by offering a centralized catalog of marketing offers known as 'decision items' and a sophisticated decision engine.
 This engine leverages rules and ranking criteria to select and present the most relevant decision items to each individual.</p>
-<p>These decision items are seamlessly integrated into a wide range of inbound surfaces through the new code-based experience channel, now accessible within Journey Optimizer campaigns.</p>
+<p>These decision items are seamlessly integrated into a wide range of inbound surfaces through the new code-based experience channel, now accessible within Journey Optimizer campaigns.
+Experience Decisioning decision policies are available for use in code-based experience campaigns only.</p>
 <p>Experience Decisioning is currently only available for a set of organizations (Limited Availability).
 To gain access, contact your Adobe representative.</p>
 </td>
 </tr>